GRiker/calibre-plugin-logger/README.md

-calibre-plugin-logger
+Calibre plugin logger
 =====================

-Python server to log metrics posted from calibre plugins
+A python server that logs metrics posted from calibre plugins.